iegik/extension-suspender/TESTING.md

 # Testing the Tab Suspension Extension

-## Quick Test Setup
+## Quick Setup

-1. **Load the extension in Chrome:**
+1. **Load the extension:**
-   - Open Chrome and go to `chrome://extensions/`
-   - Enable "Developer mode" (toggle in top right)
-   - Click "Load unpacked" and select the extension directory
-   - The extension should appear in your extensions list
+   - Chrome: `chrome://extensions/` → Developer mode → Load unpacked
+   - Firefox: `about:debugging` → This Firefox → Load Temporary Add-on → Select `manifest-v2.json`

-2. **Configure the extension:**
+2. **Configure for testing:**
-   - Click on the extension icon in the toolbar
+   - Click extension icon → Options
-   - Click "Options" to open the settings page
-   - Set the inactivity timeout to a short duration (e.g., 30 seconds) for testing
+   - Set timeout to 30 seconds for quick testing
-   - Make sure the extension is enabled
+   - Ensure extension is enabled

 ## Testing Steps

 ### Basic Suspension Test

-1. **Open the test page:**
+1. **Open test page:**
    - Open `test.html` in a new tab
    - You should see a timer showing "Time since last activity: 0 seconds"

 2. **Switch to another tab:**
    - Open any other website in a new tab
-   - Switch to that tab (make sure the test page is not visible)
+   - Switch to that tab (make sure test page is not visible)

 3. **Wait for suspension:**
    - Wait for the configured timeout period